JessePRN/Project2Team7/README.md

 √ Transform: explains what data clearing or transformation was required at a professional level √ Load: explains the final database, tables/collections, and why the topic was chosen at a professional level

+√ Successfully uploaded to
+GitHub; demonstrating
+professional quality of
+presentation
+√ GitHub repository is free of unnecessary files and folders and has an appropriate .gitignore in use
+√ The README is customized to
+a professional level